JanaMus/Augusta/docs/User guide.rst

    >>> Augusta.GRN_to_BN(GRN_input, promoter_length, genbank_file_input, add_dbs_info)

 *Note: GRN_input is the only indispensable input, the remaining ones are optional.
 Not providing GenBank file and/or not setting add_dbs_info only results in a GRN to BN conversion.
-Cell Collective database would not be searched.*
+CC DB would not be searched.*

 Outputs
 ^^^^^^^^
 All output files are stored in generated "output" directory.
-During motif search is moreover generated temporary file "temporary_coreg_seq.fasta" which is deleted at the end of the verification process.
+During motif search, the temporary file "temporary_coreg_seq.fasta" is generated and deleted at the end of the verification process.

 * Gene Regulatory Network

  * adjancency matrix in CSV file format
+ * rows: TFs (trascription factors / regulators), cols: TGs (target / regulated genes)
  * "GRN.csv"

 * Boolean Network

  * SBML-qual file format
  * "BN.sbml"
+ * *Note: GRN is primarily converted to the temporary file "BN.txt".
+If memory is sufficient, the "BN.txt" is converted to "BN.sbml".
+Otherwise, "BN.txt" is the final output.*

-* transcription motifs
+* motifs

- * all motifs discovered in the genome assigned to their transcription factor
+ * all TFBM discovered in the genome assigned to their transcription factor
  * Stockholm file format
  * "discovered_motifs.sto"